xhtdevil/FDMTestBed/Testcase9/README.md

 # Testcase9
 ## testcase9\_original:
-In order to compare the SingleTCP, MPTCP and FDM, the following directoris are useful:
+In order to compare the SingleTCP, MPTCP and FDM, the following directories are useful:

 * testcase9_single
 * testcase9_mptcp